 Markets exist in Queensland for recovered materials.
 However, there is considerable scope to improve the number and range of businesses dealing with diversion, recovery and processing of waste from landfill.

-Key areas of interest for market development grants will be industry, business, local government and community organisations with the capacity to use recycled materials
+Key areas of interest for market development grants will be industry, business, local government and community organisations with the capacity to use recycled materials What about educational facilities?

 On the other side of the spectrum is reprocessing industries providing feedstock.